-The following graph sets forth the historical performance of the Index based on the weekly historical Index Closing Levels from January 6, 2006 through July 15, 2011.
-The Index Closing Level on July 20, 2011 was 164.5288.
+The following graph sets forth the historical performance of the Index based on the weekly historical Index Closing Levels from January 6, 2006 through July 22, 2011.
+The Index Closing Level on July 26, 2011 was 165.8254.
 We obtained the Index Closing Levels below from Bloomberg Financial Markets.
 We make no representation or warranty as to the accuracy or completeness of the information obtained from Bloomberg Financial Markets.
-The historical levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the Index Closing Level on the Observation Date.
-We cannot give you assurance that the performance of the Index will result in the return of any of your initial investment at maturity in excess of \$100 per \$1,000 principal amount note, subject to the credit risk of JPMorgan Chase & Co.
+The historical levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the Index Closing Level on the Pricing Date or the Observation Date.
+We can not give you assurance that the performance of the Index will result in any positive return on your initial investment at maturity.